williamgilpin/cphy/vignettes/project.md

 - Please be ready to present the class session before you are scheduled, just in case someone can’t come on their scheduled presentation day.
 - You can organize these however you want, but if you would prefer a template: 5-8 minutes background, 3 minutes on problem formulation, 5 minutes on your solution and any pitfalls or dead ends, and remaining time on future directions, applications, connections to interesting other ideas.

-#### Project Ideas
-You can pick anything that interests you and which involves writing code, here are just some ideas
+## Project ideas {#ideas}

+*These are just suggestions, feel free to pick anything that interests you.
+I have included informal estimates of the difficulty of the base problem; however generalizations or modifications can make many of these problems more advanced.*

++ Implement the [Ising, Potts, or lattice gas model](https://ps.uci.edu/~cyu/p115A/LectureNotes/Lecture18/html_version/lecture18.html) and study the properties of the phase transition, when it occurs, and how it depends on the lattice geometry (e.g. square vs triangular vs hexagonal, or even a random graph). **Difficulty level: Easy to Medium**

++ Implement the [Kramer-Marder model of river formation.](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.68.205) This model bears some similarities to the sandpile model. **Difficulty level: Medium to Hard**

++ Implement the [Fermi–Pasta–Ulam–Tsingou model.](https://www.physics.ucla.edu/~larkoski/FPUT.pdf) Simulate a weakly nonlinear mass–spring chain; track modal energies and demonstrate lack of rapid equipartition plus near-recurrence.
+As a stretch, obtain results confirming frequency-space normal-form fit or compare alpha vs beta formulations of the model. **Difficulty level: Easy to Medium**

++ Implement the [Chirikov standard map.](https://mathworld.wolfram.com/StandardMap.html) and study the transition to chaos in the model. **Difficulty level: Easy**

++ Implement the [Kuramoto model of coupled oscillators](https://en.wikipedia.org/wiki/Kuramoto_model) and study the onset of synchronization as a function of coupling strength.
+Then, implement the [Abrams Strogatz](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.101.084103) coupling matrix, and observe chimera states.
+How do these states change with the number of coupled oscillators? **Difficulty level: Medium to Hard**

++ Implement the [Vicsek model of flocking](https://web.mit.edu/8.334/www/grades/projects/projects10/Hernandez-Lopez-Rogelio/dynamics_2.html.)
+Try changing the noise model, the interaction radius, or add time delay to the interactions, in order to see how these changes affect the flocking behavior.
+Consider how you migh extend the model to larger swarms, such as by using the kernelized approach described in [this paper](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.105.014213). **Difficulty level: Easy**

++ Implement the [Barnes-Hut algorithm](https://arborjs.org/docs/barnes-hut) using a quad-tree data type and use it to simulate a large N-body gravitational system.
+Compare the results to a direct N^2 simulation for small N, and then scale up to larger N. **Difficulty level: Hard**

++ Implement the [Nagel–Schreckenberg traffic CA model](https://en.wikipedia.org/wiki/Nagel%E2%80%93Schreckenberg_model) and study the onset of traffic jams as a function of car density. **Difficulty level: Easy**

++ Implement the [Eden or ballistic deposition model](https://en.wikipedia.org/wiki/Eden_growth_model) and study the fractal dimension of the resulting clusters.
+Measure the roughness exponents and check for finite-size scaling effects. **Difficulty level: Easy to Medium**

++ Implement a minimal [Lattice-Boltzmann](https://www.ndsu.edu/sites/default/files/fileadmin/physics.ndsu.edu/Wagner/LBbook.pdf) fluid solver in 2D, and use it to simulate flow around an obstacle as a function of Reynolds number.
+For example, the von Karman vortex street that arises due to flow past a cylinder.
+You may find this [example implementation for the lid-driven cavity](https://github.com/CodeToLearnScience/d2q9_zero_for_loop) useful as a starting point. **Difficulty level: Medium to Hard**

 + Implement the [orthogonality-constrained optimizer of Edelman et al.](https://arxiv.org/abs/physics/9806030)

-+ Implement a minimal finite-element solver for PDEs in 2D, and compare and contrast with the finite-difference method
++ Implement a minimal [finite-element solver](https://team-pancho.github.io/documents/anIntro2FEM_2015.pdf) for a PDE like the diffusion equation in 2D, and compare its performance with the finite-difference method. **Difficulty level: Medium**

-+ Recreate the key results of Kauffman’s [random Boolean circuits paper](https://www.sciencedirect.com/science/article/abs/pii/0022519369900150)
++ Recreate the key results of Kauffman’s [random Boolean circuits paper](https://www.sciencedirect.com/science/article/abs/pii/0022519369900150). **Difficulty level: Medium**

-+ Recreate the key results of [Lenski et al.'s digital organisms paper](https://www.nature.com/articles/23245)
++ Recreate the key results of [Lenski et al.'s digital organisms paper](https://www.nature.com/articles/23245). **Difficulty level: Hard**

-+ Recreate (computationally) the chimera states of coupled oscillators described in [Abrams and Strogatz](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.101.084103)
-+ Implement the Vicsek model of flocking, including the extension to N-D, and probe the phase transition.
-Consider how you migh extend the model to larger swarms, such as by using the kernelized approach described in [this paper](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.105.014213)
++ Using the logistic map or another minimal system, implement the [Ott, Grebogi, and Yorke method](https://link.aps.org/doi/10.1103/PhysRevLett.64.1196) for controlling chaos. **Difficulty level: Hard**

-+ Implement a minimal version of [Havok](https://www.nature.com/articles/s41467-017-00030-8) or [Dynamic Mode Decomposition](https://en.wikipedia.org/wiki/Dynamic_mode_decomposition), two data-driven methods for discovering the underlying dynamics of a system based on time series data.
++ Implement a minimal version of [Havok](https://www.nature.com/articles/s41467-017-00030-8) or [Dynamic Mode Decomposition](https://en.wikipedia.org/wiki/Dynamic_mode_decomposition), two data-driven methods for discovering the underlying dynamics of a system based on time series data. **Difficulty level: Medium to Hard**
-+ Using the logistic map or another minimal system, implement the [Ott, Grebogi, and Yorke method](https://link.aps.org/doi/10.1103/PhysRevLett.64.1196) for controlling chaos.
-+ Our LA, Anish Pandya, has put together [a list of additional project ideas here](https://docs.google.com/document/d/1o2brUmCJSoGZj9hPAE8sXEiutk-aqT9bq13qos-3Ahw/edit?usp=sharing)

 ## Project resources
 + [Pineau Lab machine learning reproducibility checklist](https://github.com/paperswithcode/releasing-research-code)
 + It’s not necessary to include everything in this guide, but it’s a great guide to what the research community thinks good, reusable code should look like.

-#### Example Final Projects from this course
+## Example Final Projects from this course
 + [Quantum Reinforcement Learning with the Grover method](https://github.com/jiangzz-lab/GroverQLearning)
 + [Modelling the contractile dynamics of muscle](https://github.com/jakemcgrath1999/muscle_model)
 + [Tight binding and Anderson localization on complex graphs](https://github.com/ravikoka/qgraph)